mharen/mharen.github.io/blog/2010/2010-10-konami-code-in-js.md

 </blockquote>

-And then we need a very, very simple <a href="http://en.wikipedia.org/wiki/Finite-state_machine">state machine</a> to keep track of where we are in the sequence:
+And then we need a very, very simple [state machine](http://en.wikipedia.org/wiki/Finite-state_machine) to keep track of where we are in the sequence:

 <blockquote>
   <pre class="csharpcode"><span class="kwrd">var</span> SequenceIndex = -1;